nimal1310/Obsidian_notes/Secure system engineering.md

 - Types of crypto systems:
 	- **Symmetric key encryption**
 		- Symmetric key cryptography is study of symmetric cryptosystems or secret key cryptosystem.
-		- Digital/Data Encryption Standard (DES),AES (Advance Encryption standard),3DES,IDEA(International Data Encryption Standard) & BLOWFISH,Twofish,Threefish
+		- Digital/Data Encryption Standard (DES),AES (Advance Encryption  Standard),3DES,IDEA(International Data Encryption Algorithm) & BLOWFISH,Twofish,Threefish
 		- *Features*
 			- It is fast compare to asymmetric because of same key
 			- For  `n` user it required n* (n-1)/2 keys to communicate with each other